Zayn Hakeem

 Zayn Mohammed Junayd Hakeem (born 15 February 1999) is a footballer who plays for Barwell, where he plays as a forward.
-Born in England, he plays for the Antigua and Barbuda national team.
+Born in England, he played for the Antigua and Barbuda national team.

 Early life

 Hakeem attended The Martin High School, Anstey, Leicestershire starting in 2012.

 Playing career

 Mansfield Town

 Hakeem began his career with Mansfield Town and made his professional debut on 7 May 2016 in a 0–0 draw against Cambridge United.

 In August 2017, Hakeem joined Matlock Town on loan for one month.

 In September 2018, Hakeem joined Basford United on a one-month loan deal.
 He scored on his debut for the club in the FA Cup against Staveley Miners Welfare.

 He joined Southern League Premier Central side Coalville Town on loan on 13 October 2018, on a deal that ran until 1 January 2019.

 He was released by Mansfield at the end of the 2018–19 season.